Mission & History

 Written by Sister Mary Josanne Furey, SND

-Friendship Week is held in honor of the patroness of La Reina High School, Mary, Queen of the Rosary.
-During the week, the school community celebrates the bonds of friendship, love and respect that unite all La Reina students with their classmates and as a school.
-The week culminates with La Reina High Day which begins with a prayer service followed by class activities that promote school spirit and friendship.
+During Friendship Week, the school community celebrates the bonds of friendship, love and respect that unite all La Reina students.
+The week culminates with La Reina High Day which begins with a prayer service followed by the presentation of the "lands" and a spirit rally that honors the stiudents for their creativity and teamwork.

 On this day the entire school gathers for a special liturgy to officially open the school year.
+With an emphasis on La Reina traditions, the school asks for God's blessing on our community and our educational efforts in the coming year.
 After the liturgy, Student Council officers and members pledge their loyalty and support to the ideals of La Reina High School & Middle School.
-The student body also makes a commitment to emulate the principles of La Reina.

 2013 National Blue Ribbon School